opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-astro/README.md

 </head>
 ```

-Since only you know which pages correspond to each other this needs to be done manually.
+Since only you know which pages correspond to each other this can't reliably be done automatically.

 ## Roadmap